 As we all know, lighter means faster.
 You could have 1000hp, but if you have a heavy car you’re not going anywhere.
-The Mazda Miata (known as the Mazda Roaster in Japan) has always been known as a car that’s unbelievably fun to drive even with its lack of power.
+The Mazda Miata (known as the Mazda Roadster in Japan has always been known as a car that’s unbelievably fun to drive even with its lack of power.
 We will be looking into cars that are a great alternative to the Miata.
 If you are someone of a bigger stature, this article may not be for you.

 Yet another Kei car, the Suzuki Cappuccino was an instant success.
-From its compact size, nearly perfect 50/50 weight distribution and RWD, the Japanese people loved it from the moment it rolled off the assembly line.
-The best Part?
+From its compact size, nearly perfect 50/50 weight distribution, and RWD, the Japanese people loved it from the moment it rolled off the assembly line.
+The best part?
 You can now import one!

-Of course we couldn’t leave out the mighty Autozam AZ-1.
+Of course, we couldn’t leave out the mighty Autozam AZ-1.
 This was a collaboration between Mazda and Suzuki.
-Mazda provided the looks and Suzuki the Power.
+Mazda provided the looks and Suzuki with the Power.
 Even though it only produced 64hp from its 657cc turbocharged engine, the AZ-1 was and still is a blast to drive.
 As they are becoming of age to legally import in the United States, Be one of the first people in your car local community to have this iconic little car.

-Since it’s inception, Porsche has been known for creating two-seater cars that were light, RWD and most importantly, fun to drive.
-The Boxster is credited for saving the auto manufacturer from bankruptcy in the 90’s.
+Since its inception, Porsche has been known for creating two-seater cars that were light, RWD, and most importantly, fun to drive.
+The Boxster is credited for saving the auto manufacturer from bankruptcy in the ’90s.
 If you are looking for a German automobile that will give the Miata a run for its money, then the Boxster is for you.

-The Bavarian automaker is well-known for adding a sporty feel to all of their cars, but the Z3 was their quintessential sport car, thanks to its low weight and RWD setup, especially the first and second generations.
+The Bavarian automaker is well-known for adding a sporty feel to all of their cars, but the Z3 was their quintessential sports car, thanks to its low weight and RWD setup, especially in the first and second generations.
 Just $3,500 can make you the proud owner of this little bundle of pure joy.

 Honda and Mazda have both made cars that are very similar to each other.
 Both are RWD.
 Both are two-seater convertibles.
 Both have a front-engine setup.
 Unfortunately for Mazda, the S2000 produced more power and most people recognize it as Honda’s ultimate sports car right after the NSX.
 As little as $12,000 can get you one of these iconic Japanese cars on JDMbuysell.com.